-The BAY AREA WRITING PROJECT, based at the University of California, Berkeley, is an organization of, by, and for teachers of writing at all grade levels and in all disciplines, dedicated to improving the teaching and uses of writing through a variety of programs–both on the university campus and in the schools of the Bay Area.
+The BAY AREA WRITING PROJECT (BAWP), based at the University of California, Berkeley, is an organization of, by, and for teachers of writing at all grade levels and in all disciplines, dedicated to improving the teaching and uses of writing through a variety of programs–both on the university campus and in the schools of the Bay Area.

 The BAY AREA WRITING PROJECT is proud to be the founding site of the National Writing Project, a network of close to 200 sites nationwide.
 Through its mission, the National Writing Project (NWP) focuses the knowledge, expertise, and leadership of our nation’s educators on sustained efforts to improve writing and learning.
 Writing in its many forms is the signature means of communication in the 21st century.
 The NWP envisions a future where every person is an accomplished writer, engaged learner, and active participant in a digital, interconnected world.
 Located on nearly 200 university and college campuses, NWP works in partnership with K-12 schools, libraries, museums, after-school programs, and local Writing Project sites to provide high-quality, sustained professional development for 100,000 teachers a year.
 Through its many successful programs and partnerships, the organization reaches 1.4 million Pre-K through college-age students in over 3,000 schools districts annually.

 For general information about BAWP, our summer Young Writer’s Camps, summer programs for teachers, professional development workshops or coaching at your school site or district, contact us at:

 3639 Tolman Hall

 We are a member of the California Subject Matter Project network and the founding site of the National Writing Project.

 - UC Berkeley Graduate School of Education